cvignola/nsolid-bluemix/Blogpost.md

 Now, you've got Bluemix entirely primed and ready to deploy N|Solid to Kuberenetes.
 For the next steps to deploy N|Solid to Kubernetes on the IBM Cloud, you can take a look at the [production installation instructions](https://github.com/nodesource/nsolid-kubernetes#a6).

-For even more information about Node.js, Kubernetes, and the associated tools,you can check out our webinar on [Getting Started with Node.js, Docker, and Kubernetes](http://pages.nodesource.com/getting-started-with-node-js-docker-kubernetes-wb.html), you can learn more about Kubernetes and its place as a part of the Node.js DevOps Stack for Digital Transformation, and you can learn some easy tricks for [improving your Node.js Docker images](https://nodesource.com/blog/8-protips-to-start-killing-it-when-dockerizing-node-js) to make deploying with Kubernetes even easier.
+For even more information about Node.js, Kubernetes, and the associated tools, you can check out our webinar on [Getting Started with Node.js, Docker, and Kubernetes](http://pages.nodesource.com/getting-started-with-node-js-docker-kubernetes-wb.html), you can learn more about Kubernetes and its place as a part of the Node.js DevOps Stack for Digital Transformation, and you can learn some easy tricks for [improving your Node.js Docker images](https://nodesource.com/blog/8-protips-to-start-killing-it-when-dockerizing-node-js) to make deploying with Kubernetes even easier.

 ## Wrapping Up

-Deploying Node.js applications to the cloud is made secure, reliable and connected using NodeSource.
-We're glad you're interested in deploying N|Solid to Kubernetes on the IBM Cloud,.
-In addition to N|Solid, you can take the risk out of your reliance on third-party Node.js modules when working locally,testing your applications in staging, deploying production to Bluemix, and more with [NodeSource Certified Modules](https://nodesource.com/products/certified-modules).
+Deploying Node.js applications to the cloud is made secure and reliable using NodeSource.
+We're glad you're interested in deploying N|Solid to Kubernetes on the IBM Cloud.
+In addition to N|Solid, you can take the risk out of your reliance on third-party Node.js modules when working locally, testing your applications in staging, deploying production to Bluemix, and more with [NodeSource Certified Modules](https://nodesource.com/products/certified-modules).